 Straw is one of the oldest materials used to construct men’s hats; many men swear by it.
 Straw hat styles for men come in many shapes and sizes, but they mostly have the same characteristics: lightweight, light-colored, excellent ventilation, and breathable fibers.

 Not all straw hats for men are created equal, and depending on the straw’s origin and the tightness of the hat’s weave, prices and quality can vary.
 Straw is used to make many of the most popular men’s hat styles, such as Panama hats, trilby hats, cowboy hats, and Fedoras.

 Beanies are a great hat option for men who are trying to stay warm in the winter.
 They are typically made from wool or other synthetic materials, and they come in a wide range of colors and styles.
 Beanies are casual and do a fine job of covering your ears and your hair, regardless of how long it is.

 Beanies have a markedly dress-down appearance, so while you can wear them with an elegant overcoat, they look a bit out of place in that context.
 Your better bet is to wear a beanie hat with a casual outfit, such as a pair of jeans or corduroys.

 12. Newsboy Cap

 Newsboy caps are similar in appearance to flat caps, but there are some marked differences.
+These hats look fabulous on medium-haired guys.
 First of all, the crown section of newsboy caps is noticeably puffier and floppier than flat caps, and as such, can have a more juvenile and casual vibe.